Bone up on

 To study hard, usually in preparation for a test.

 There are two chief theories as to the origin of this phrase.
-One is that it derives from the practise of using bones to polish leather.
+One is that it derives from the practice of using bones to polish leather.
 So, to 'bone up' on a subject was to polish or refine one's knowledge.
 The second theory relates to the Victorian bookseller Henry George Bohn (1796-1884).
 He produced a large catalogue of books, including many study texts.

 Early citations of the phrase in print, of which there are very few, don't support either idea.
 Bone was used as a verb meaning 'to study' from the early 19th century onward.
 The first known citation that explicitly use 'bone up' is in Tenting on Plains by Elizabeth Custer (wife of General George Custer), 1887: